wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 ##### controllers

-Add one method to the pokemon controller file for this route.
+Inside of `controllers/pokemon.js` add one method to the pokemon controller file for this route.

 Don't forget to make a key for the method at the bottom of the file.